Apres-Ski/Apres_Ski_BE/README.md

 ##### Extensions/ future features

 Future features we wish to implement for this application would be:

 - Allowing users to see how close restaurants are to each ski lift.
 - Show landmarks and information on the landmarks on the map
 - Photo Galleries for each restaurant
 - Allowing users to have further engagement by being able to
-  - rate each restaurant.
+  - Rate each restaurant.
-  - leave comments about the restaurant.
+  - Leave comments about the restaurant.

 <br>